 Martensite is a very hard metastable structure with a body-centered tetragonal (BCT) crystal structure.
-Martensite is formed in steels when the cooling rate from austenite is at such a high rate that carbon atoms do not have time to diffuse out of the crystal structure in large enough quantities to form cementite (Fe3C).
-Therefore, it is a product of diffusionless transformation.
-Any diffusion whatsoever results in the formation of ferrite and cementite phases.
+Martensite is formed in steels when austenite’s cooling rate is so high that carbon atoms do not have time to diffuse out of the crystal structure in large enough quantities to form cementite (Fe3C).
+Therefore, it is a product of diffusionless transformation, and any diffusion whatsoever results in the formation of ferrite and cementite phases.
 It is named after the German metallurgist Adolf Martens (1850–1914).

 Unlike the isothermal decomposition of phase constituents by diffusion, martensite is not a phase associated with thermal equilibrium.
 Thus, it does not appear on the iron-carbon equilibrium phase diagram.
 It may be thought of as a transformation product that is competitive with pearlite and bainite.

 The microstructure of martensite in steels has different morphologies and may appear as either lath martensite or plate martensite.
-For steel 0–0.6% carbon the martensite has the appearance of lath, and is called lath martensite.
-For steel greater than 1% carbon it will form a plate like structure called plate martensite.
-Plate martensite, as the name indicates, forms as lenticular (lens-shaped) crystals with a zigzag pattern of smaller plates.
+For steel 0–0.6% carbon, the martensite has the appearance of lath and is called lath martensite.
+For steel greater than 1% carbon, it will form a plate-like structure called plate martensite.
+Plate martensite, as the name indicates, forms lenticular (lens-shaped) crystals with a zigzag pattern of smaller plates.
 Between those two percentages, the physical appearance of the grains is a mix of the two.
 The strength of the martensite is reduced as the amount of retained austenite grows.

-Transformation hardening, known also as martensitic transformation hardening, is one of most common methods of hardening, which is primarily used for steels (i.e., carbon steels as well as stainless steels).
-The martensitic transformation is not, however, unique to iron–carbon alloys.
-It is found in other systems and is characterized, in part, by the diffusionless transformation.
+Transformation hardening, also known as martensitic transformation hardening, is one of the most common hardening methods primarily used for steels (i.e., carbon steels and stainless steels).
+The martensitic transformation is not unique to iron-carbon a and its, and it is found in other systems and is characterized, in part, by diffusionless transformation.

-Martensitic steels use predominantly higher levels of C and Mn along with heat treatment to increase strength.
-The finished product will have a duplex micro-structure of ferrite with varying levels of degenerate martensite.
-This allows for varying levels of strength.
-In metallurgy, quenching is most commonly used to harden steel by introducing martensite.
+Martensitic steels use predominantly higher levels of C and Mn and heat treatment to increase strength.
+The finished product will have a duplex ferrite microstructure with varying levels of degenerate marte, allowing for varying levels of strength.
+In metallurgy, quenching is commonly used to harden steel by introducing martensite.
 There is a balance between hardness and toughness in any steel; the harder the steel, the less tough or impact-resistant it is, and the more impact-resistant it is, the less hard it is.

-Martensite is produced from austenite as a result of the quenching, or another form of rapid cooling.
-Austenite in iron-carbon alloys is generally only present above the critical eutectoid temperature (723°C), and below 1500°C, depending on carbon content.
-In case of normal cooling rates, as the austenite cools, the carbon diffuses out of the austenite and forms carbon rich iron-carbide (cementite) and leaves behind carbon poor ferrite.
+Martensite is produced from austenite due to quenching or another form of rapid cooling.
+Austenite in iron-carbon alloys is generally only present above the critical eutectoid temperature (723°C) and below 1500°C, depending on carbon content.
+In the case of normal cooling rates, as the austenite cools, the carbon diffuses out of the austenite, forms carbon-rich iron-carbide (cementite), and leaves behind carbon-poor ferrite.
 Depending on alloy composition, a layering of ferrite and cementite, called pearlite, may form.
-But in case of rapid cooling, the carbon does not have time enough to diffuse and the transforms to a highly strained body-centered tetragonal form called martensite that is supersaturated with carbon.
-All the carbon atoms remain as interstitial impurities in martensite.
-The cooling rate determines the relative proportions of martensite, ferrite, and cementite, and therefore determines the mechanical properties of the resulting steel, such as hardness, tensile strength and toughness as well.
+But in case of rapid cooling, the carbon does not have time enough to diffuse and then transforms into a highly strained body-centered tetragonal form called martensite that is supersaturated with carbon.
+All the carbon atoms remain interstitial impurities in martensite.
+The cooling rate determines the relative proportions of martensite, ferrite, and cementite.
+It, therefore, determines the mechanical properties of the resulting steel, such as hardness, tensile strength, and toughness.

 This tempering heat treatment allows, by diffusional processes, the formation of tempered martensite, according to the reaction: